COP27: Koronivia’s Future: The role of diet shift

 Only by applying a food systems approach that incorporates actions in all three of these areas can we meet global climate commitments, halt biodiversity loss and ensure food security and healthy diets for a growing population.
 A shift towards healthier and more plant-rich diets as well as the adoption of nature-positive food production practices, reduction of food loss and waste is more than urgently needed.

 The Koronivia Joint Work on Agriculture is an initiative under the United Nations’ convention on climate change that aims to address the role of agriculture in climate action.
-Adopted in 2017, the initiative includes expert meetings and the organization of topic-specific workshops, such as manure management, food security, and livestock farming.
+Adopted in 2017, the initiative includes expert meetings and the organisation of topic-specific workshops, such as manure management, food security, and livestock farming.

 When: Saturday, November 12th from 2.30pm to 3.45pm (UTC +2)